KPrince-coder/data_source_scrapper/docs/QUICK_START_SCREENSHOTS.md

 ### Enhanced CSV Output

-New `page_screenshot_pdf` column with direct links to PDFs.
+New `page_screenshot` column with direct links to screenshots.

 ### ImageKit Dashboard

-View all your PDFs at: `https://imagekit.io/dashboard`
+View all your screenshots at: `https://imagekit.io/dashboard`

 Organized in folders: `/screenshots/{subject}/{year}/`